DhanushNehru/Python-Scripts/Subnet-Calculator/README.md

 Python code to Identify your IP addresses, Subnet, Broadcast channel of all you LAN interfaces. subnet_calculator.py

+# How to Use
+pip install psutil / pip install requirements.txt

+python3 subnet_calculator.py

 <!-- Updated README links and corrected typos -->
 <!-- Updated README links and corrected typos -->